Mehreen-Bibi/sql-data-warehouse-project/README.md

 This project showcases an end-to-end data warehousing and analytics solution, covering the complete workflow from data integration and transformation to analytical reporting and business insights.

-The repository is designed as a professional portfolio project that demonstrates practical skills in:

-- Data Warehousing
-- ETL Pipeline Development
-- SQL Server Development
-- Data Modeling
-- Data Transformation & Cleansing
-- Analytics and Reporting
-- Business Intelligence

-The project follows industry-standard practices in data engineering and analytics to build scalable, reliable, and insight-driven data solutions.

 ---
 ## 📖 Project Overview